-The parent/carer of any child with special educational needs or a disability, who is applying for a place at the School, should inform the Admissions Officer at Kendrick School so that any special arrangements that might need to be made to enable the child to take the Admission Test can be discussed.
-It would be expected that there would be supporting information from an accredited medical professional recommending arrangements appropriate to the need.
-It would also be necessary to establish a history of need by demonstrating that similar arrangements are in place at the applicant's current school.
-Kendrick School may contact the applicant's primary school to verify and confirm existing arrangements.
+The parent/carer of any child with special educational needs or a disability, who is applying for a place at Kendrick School, should inform the Admissions Team at Kendrick School so that any special arrangements that might need to be made to enable the child to take the Admission Test can be discussed.
+It is expected that supporting information from an accredited medical professional recommending arrangements appropriate to the need will be provided.
+It will also be necessary to establish a history of need by demonstrating that similar arrangements are in place at the applicant's current school.
+Kendrick School will contact the applicant's primary school to verify and confirm existing arrangements.

-Requests for special arrangements should be requested by completing the appropriate section of the Kendrick School online registration form by the closing date of 1st July 2021 (at midnight).
+Requests for special arrangements should be made by completing the appropriate section of the Kendrick School online registration form by the closing date of Saturday 1st July 2023 at midnight.